ThomasDosio/Assignment2/Assignment2part2/worksheet.md

 The output is the input string, correctly punctuated and preceded by the right word order for all the valid orders.

+# The Structure #

+As shown in figure 1, the main method of this class calls two functions: one that gives all the valid strings of sentences and the other that for each string, prints the expected output, if it's true that the sentences in the string fulfill the sentence conditions.
+This is representative of the overall design structure.
+This challenge has two main issues: how to split the words into sentences and how to check if the sentences work for each permutation.
+Therefore, our design also has two parts to it, an algorithm for each problem we are facing.

 # The Splitting Algorithm #

+First, we will explain the algorithm for splitting the string of words into lists of valid sentences.
+Our first issue is that we would like to add '.'s at the end of our sentence or rather we want to be able to add a character to the string at a given index.
+To do this we will convert our string into an arraylist of characters.
+This allows us to take advantage of arraylist's add method at a given index.

+Hence, the first method we will call is makeArrayList.
+This method transforms the input string into an array or characters and then iterates over the array adding each character to an arraylist which we call characterList.

+Now that we can add punctuation wherever we would like, we will move on to the main algorithm for this part, which is mainly contained in the method givePossibleStrings.
+As shown in figure 2 this method loops through the possible strings.
+This is an arraylist that we add elements to as we go work through the algorithm.
+The initial possible string is just the input string.

+As figure 2 shows clearly, the algorithm first of all finds the starting index. to do this we call another method that returns 0 if the string has no '.' or the index after the index of the last '.' otherwise.
+This method ensures that we don't punctuate a sentence that we have already finished.

+Next, the algorithm skips the strings that end in a dot.
+This is because these are already finished options that we don't want to change anymore.
+The algorithm will end when we have worked through all the strings and skipped the last ones which will have a dot at the end.

+If the last character isn't a dot then we check for each of the sentence conditions for a 1, 2, and 3-word sentence if the conditions are true.
+The sentence conditions are found by calling a method with that name, given a starting index and the string we are working on.
+The conditions evaluate to true if there are enough characters left in the string to form a valid sentence of that length.
+A valid 1-word sentence has just a V, a valid 2-word sentence has an S and a V and a valid 3-word sentence has all three letters V, S and O. For each string we are working on the conditions for each sentence length are checked separately by iterating through an arraylist that they are stored in.

+If a condition is true then we can form a sentence of that length after our index.
+Therefore, the next thing we want to do it make a copy of the string we are working on, add a '.' at the correct index.
+This is what the addDot method does.
+We then add this new possible string with one '.' more than before to the list of possible strings we are working through.

+This means that if we have punctuated the last sentence, then the fully punctuated string will be skipped by the algorithm, and otherwise we will work on this string we added to punctuate the next sentence.
+Note that each string when the algorithm is applied to it can add 0-3 possible strings to the list we are working through.
+This is because there are 0-3 ways of making a sentence (it could be impossible (0), just a 1-word sentence (1), a 1-word and a 2-word sentence (2), or all three lengths of sentences (3)).

+In figure 3, there is a worked example of how this algorithm works through the string VSOVS with the V shown as a blue triangle, the S as a yellow square and the O as an orange circle.
+It shows how the algorithm adds strings to the list of possible strings as it operates.

+Lastly, we want to filter the list of all possible strings that we've been working through, down to just the strings that are fully punctuated.
+To do this we will call the method allValidStrings that takes the possible strings and adds the ones that end in a '.' to the list of valid strings that will be returned to the main method.

 # What are Enums and how are we using them #

+Enums are a data structure in java that are also a special type of class.
+They are used to hold a small number of constant values and iterate through them.
+This makes them much safer to use for checking if an input has typos or errors.
+It allows for compile time checking and evaluating.
+In this program we create an enum called permutation that contains the 6 valid permutations:
+OVS, OSV, SOV, SVO, VSO, VOS.
+We can also give the permutations parameters.
+We use this to give them two parameters.
+The first is a constant string that corresponds to how the permutations would look when the sentence was converted into an arraylist of characters.
+This allows us to do string comparison quickly.
+The second parameter we associate with a setter as well as just a getter and a constructor like the string.
+This parameter is a boolean value that starts at true and will change as we work through the checking algorithm.

 # The Checking Algorithm #

+The second main part of our program is the checking algorithm, that checks for all the valid strings if that combination of sentences is valid for each permutation and if it is, it prints the output.
+This algorithm works through each string of valid sentences separately.

+The first step this algorithm takes is turn all the truth values of the permutations to true.
+These will then be set to false if there is a conditions that prevents that permutation from being a valid one.

+Next we will convert the string of sentences we are working on from an arraylist of characters back to string.
+This allows us to check if the string at any point contains a given expression by using the string method contains.

+Now we will filter out the impossible truth values.
+If a string contains a sentence of three characters at any point then the other permutations must be false.
+For example, we can't have the permutation VSO if one sentence is OSV.
+The method that filters with three letter permutations is filterByPermutation.
+This sets the truth values of the other permutations to false, for each permutation sentence it can find in the string.
+It does this by calling another method setFalseOthers which is self-explanatory.

+However, we also know that if we have a sentence with just a V and an S these also have to be in the right order.
+Therefore, we can turn half the values of the permutations to false for each 2-letter sentence.

+Lastly, if we have any permutations that are still true we want to print the string we are working on with the corresponding permutation.
+This is what the last part of the printTrue method does.
+It calls the prettyPrint method that produces the output in the format we require.

 # Conclusion #

+Hopefully, by reading through this worksheet the reader will have a better idea of what enums are and how they can be implemented.
+We also hope that the reader enjoyed finding a solution to a complex problem such as this one and understood our design idea and how by dividing and conquering we broke the task down into small steps that were easier to implement.